Eviction ban’s end will allow pandemic lockouts to resume

 “Despite such intense financial pressure, Arizona property owners have worked with residents to keep them in their homes, to keep them safe from the pandemic, and to help them qualify for eviction relief that has been slow to arrive for a year and a half,” LeVinus said.
 “We have strongly encouraged our members to keep working with residents to avoid evictions in every possible instance.”

-Associated Press writers Todd Richmond in Madison, Wisconsin; John Hanna in Topeka, Kansas, and Lisa Mascaro in Washington, D.C., contributed to this report.
+Associated Press writers Todd Richmond in Madison, Wisconsin; John Hanna in Topeka, Kansas; Anna Nichols in Lansing, Michigan and Lisa Mascaro in Washington, D.C., contributed to this report.